Felixdiamond/E-Readify/README.md

 # User APIs

 - POST  /user/register
-    - this route takes in CustomUser Model present in the models file as a Json file to create a user, update the user model in firebase and post the user favorites to the database.
+    - this route takes in CustomUser Model present in the models file as a Json object to create a user, update the user model in firebase and post the user favorites to the database.
 ```c
     const userModel = CustomUser(
         email: 'testEmail@gmail.com',